 Are there any classes or jobs they should consider before applying?

 I definitely recommend working in a kitchen before culinary school.
-Having experience with knife cuts, kitchen equipment, ingredients that may be foreign to you and especially line cooking will be invaluable to you in classes.
-More importantly working in a kitchen will help you decide if this is the career for you before you invest thousands of dollars in your education.
+Having experience with knife cuts, kitchen equipment, and ingredients that may be foreign to you, especially line cooking, will be invaluable to you in classes.
+More importantly working in a kitchen will help you decide if this is your career before you invest thousands of dollars in your education.